joich7/joich7.github.io-old/blog.md

 ### What are you excited or eager to learn more about?
- * I'm excited to learn more about css and all the tools to create a wesites style.
+ * I'm excited to learn more about css and all the tools to create a websites style.
 I am also looking forward to learning about javascript git/github even though I struggle with them.

 ### What is something about you that can only be learned by reading this blog?
 * By reading this blog, you can learn about my journey of learning web developement and the obstacles I encounter and how I will overcome them.
 You can also get a better feel for the type of person I am.